Evaluating Visual Properties via Robust HodgeRank: Robust HodgeRank

-where $A^\dagger$ denotes the Moore-Penrose inverse of $A$.
-Hence we do not need the full SVD to solve \eqref{eq:HLASSO22}.
+where $A^\dagger$ denotes the Moore-Penrose inverse of $A$, we do not need the full SVD to solve \eqref{eq:HLASSO22}.}}

-Hence the original HLASSO is split into two separate optimization problems: the first in \eqref{eq:HLASSO22} is a standard LASSO problem which detects outliers and the second in \eqref{eq:HLASSO21} is a least squares problem which calculates scores via corrected data $Y-\hat{\gamma}$.
+According to Proposition \ref{prop:hlasso}, the original HLASSO could be splited into two separate optimization problems: the first problem \eqref{eq:HLASSO22} is a standard LASSO problem which detects outliers in the cycles ranking subspace while the second one \eqref{eq:HLASSO21} is a least squares problem for the corrected data $\Proj_{global}(Y-\hat{\gamma})$ in the global ranking subspace.